 What is an LTC rider?

-A long-term care life insurance rider is a policy addition that slightly changes how your life insurance works, allowing you to use part or all of the policy's death benefit for long-term care while you're alive.
+A long-term care rider is a type of life insurance rider that can be added onto your policy, allowing you to use part or all of the policy's death benefit for long-term care while you're alive.
 This rider can help you pay for your long-term care expenses that traditional health insurance doesn't cover, such as a home health care worker, long-term care facility, or a nursing home.
 An LTC rider doesn't pay for expenses covered by health insurance policies like doctor visits, hospital stays, or prescriptions.

 If your insurer offers long-term care riders, you can typically add one to a permanent policy such as universal life insurance or whole life insurance.
 LTC riders aren't usually added to term life insurance policies, but check with your insurer to find out what's possible.